Sela-Tech/sela_mvp/ROUTES.md

   - Route: /task
   - Method: POST
   - Parameters:
+    - Header:
+      - *token*: token authenticating user in system
+    - Body:
       - *name*: name of task
       - *description*: description of task
       - *project*: id of project with which task is associated
       - *dueDate*: due date of task
       - *assignedTo*: id of task assignee
       - *createdBy*: id of task creator
-    - *token*: token authenticating user in system
   - Response: ----------------

 - **GetTasks**
   - Route: /tasks
   - Method: GET
   - Parameters:
+    - Header:
       - *token*: token authenticating user in system
+    - Body: ----------------
   - Response:
     - *tasks*: list of tasks with which user is associated